Triangle (2009) | Let's Do the Timewarp Again

 Plot & Thoughts

 Triangle opens with a woman named Jess (Melissa George) cradling her son as she tearfully comforts him.
 As the credits roll, we see her packing her car and telling her son to get ready for something.
 Shortly thereafter, we’re brought to the docks somewhere along the coast of Florida, with a very bad-looking CGI seagull to act as our guide—the quality of effects is just a few levels up from Birdemic.
-Getting ready to make sail are the other characters aboard a small yacht that happens to be called Triangle.
+Getting ready to make sail are the other characters aboard a small sailboat that happens to be called Triangle.
 Jess arrives later than the others, seems very out of it, and does not have her son with her like others expected her to.
 After some awkward exchanges, they all head out to sea.
 Sally (Rachael Carpani) and her husband Downey (Henry Nixon) are trying to set up their friend Heather (Emma Lung) with the boat owner Greg (Michael Dorman), but Heather is more into the boat hand Victor (Liam Hemsworth).
 Sally does not like having Jess around to get in the way of her matchmaking, but that doesn’t matter for long because a big storm comes out of nowhere, capsizes the boat, and sucks Heather out to sea, never to be seen again.
 After the storm dissipates, a giant cruise ship miraculously passes by, allowing them to come aboard.
 Unfortunately for them, this is where the strangeness and the horrors start, because the ship appears to be empty except for one masked individual who is attempting to kill them all.

 Image: Icon Productions